 Marlene Kelly, Director and Registered Manager at Auburn Mere Residential Care Home and Dr Bhavisha Dave, Clinical Psychologist from the Here for You Health and Wellbeing hub share information about how they offered care home staff the opportunity to talk about their experiences during the pandemic by creating safe reflective spaces.

-Below are three bite size videos, we encourage you watch them all to understand why the spaces were put in place to how valuable they’ve become.
+Watch our three bite size videos to understand why the spaces were put in place to how valuable they’ve become.

 Marlene tells us why she contacted the wellbeing hub for support for her team and Bhavisha explains why the hubs have been established and the support available.